pratik-hanmante/GreenGenie/README.md

 ## 🚀 Overview

 GreenGenie is a comprehensive agricultural intelligence platform built using microservices architecture.The system combines custom Large Language Models with modern Spring Boot microservices to provide farmers with personalized advice, real-time insights, and data-driven recommendations.
+💡 It also supports intelligent **image analysis**, allowing users to upload crop or field images for automated diagnostics, such as detecting plant diseases, identifying pests, and monitoring crop health using computer vision models.

 ## ✨ Architecture Overview